adriano282/encrypting-data-in-postgresql/README.md

  The columns intended to be encrypted should be annotated with Hibernate's @ColumnTransformer [https://docs.jboss.org/hibernate/orm/4.3/javadocs/org/hibernate/annotations/ColumnTransformer.html] annotation.

- ### Application properties encryption with Spring Cloud Config
+ ### Application properties encryption with Spring Cloud Config lib

  The keys and password used for encrypting data in database written in application.properties file were encrypted using Spring Cloud Config.